 London plans to expand its Ultra Low Emission Zone.

-“The new area will be 18 times the size of the original and cover a significant portion of the capital.” - According to the Evening Standard.
+“The new area will be 18 times the size of the original and cover a significant portion of the capital.” -- the Evening Standard

-Leeds is scaling back their Low Emission Zone but intends on keeping its ANPRs.
+Leeds is scaling back its Low Emission Zone but intends to keep its automatic number plate recognition (ANPRs).

 Birmingham is moving ahead with starting up its LEZ in June 2021.